riyadhalnur/node-force-secure-redirect/README.md

 app.set('trust proxy'); // this is important when your app is behind an ELB app.use(forceHTTPS('environment'));
 ```
 where the environment *parameter* (string or array of strings) are the environment for which you want to enforce SSL on.
-If no enviroment string is passed in, HTTPS will not be enforced on any enviroment.
+If no environment string is passed in, HTTPS will not be enforced on any environment.

 ## Tests
 `NODE_ENV=testing npm test`